jamestalmage/promise-resolver/readme.md

 #### Missing Promise Implementation

-Used correctly, `promise-resolver` allows you to create API's that provide the convenience of Promises, without demanding a bulky Promise polyfill on systems that do not already have an implementation.
-Of course, users will be forced to use callbacks if no Promise implementation exists.
+`promise-resolver` allows you to create API's that provide the convenience of Promises, without demanding a bulky Promise polyfill on systems that do not already have an implementation.

-`promise-resolver` looks first for `bluebird` and then a native `Promise` implementation.
+ It looks first for `bluebird` and then a native `Promise` implementation.

 If the user does not supply a callback *and* no promise implementation is found, an error will be thrown explaining how to resolve the problem: